 These conditions are typically tested for using blood tests, urine tests and X-rays.

 Sometimes, when your dog has a seizure, the cause is not easy to categorize.
 In fact, sometimes it’s impossible to determine a specific cause.
 This requires blood tests, an MRI of the brain and CSF analysis to rule out all of the other causes.
 When this occurs, it is called idiopathic epilepsy.
 This is, in fact, the most common type of seizures in dogs.

 WHAT SHOULD YOU DO IF YOUR DOG HAS A SEIZURE?

 If you see your dog having a seizure, you need to go to the veterinarian immediately.
 Try to stay calm and comfort your pet.
 Do not put your hands near your pet’s mouth as they could accidentally bite you.
 Seizures that last longer than 3 minutes, or multiple seizures in a row are an emergency.
 In these situations, you should take your dog to your veterinarian, an emergency veterinary hospital, or to Southeast Veterinary Neurology.

 At Southeast Veterinary Neurology, we have the only team of board-certified veterinary neurologists in South Florida.
-We have the knowledge, experience and cutting-edge equipment to quickly and accurately diagnose your dog’s seizures.
+Our teams in South Florida and Virginia Beach have the knowledge, experience and cutting-edge equipment to quickly and accurately diagnose your dog’s seizures.
 Contact our team at Southeast Veterinary Neurology, so you’ll know your family will be getting the best care available in South Florida.
 We are available 24/7, 365 days a year.